 This may be starting to change as more down is now being treated to make hydrophobic down.
 This is like the down used in the Therm-A-Rest Hyperion.
 They use Nikwax Hydrophobic Down that stays drier and maintains loft up to 60 times longer than untreated down.
 This adds next to no weight and a lot of resistance compared to the usual down that is untreated.
 A synthetic sleep system will still outperform hydrophobic down sleep systems though.

-Verdict: If you are going to be putting yourself in the way of moisture regularly and/or camp out like a cowboy under the stars and it's likely to rain then synthetic is certainly you best buy.
+Verdict: If you are going to be putting yourself in the way of moisture regularly and/or camp out like a cowboy under the stars and it's likely to rain then synthetic is certainly your best buy.

 If you are struggling for ideas or can't find that perfect combination, please reach out to us in the usual places - @valleyandpeakuk on Instagram, @ValleyandPeak on Twitter, ValleyandPeak on Facebook or on support@valleyandpeak.co.uk for email.